aslpavel/rasterize/README.md

 This is a fully functional 2D rasterizer and SVG path parser.
 ### Features:
 - parsing SVG path format
-- rendering lines, cubic/quadratic bezier curves
+- rendering elliptic arc, lines, cubic/quadratic bezier curves
 - curve offsetting
+- linear and radial gradients

 ### Usage example
 There is a very simple binary in examples folder that can be used to render SVG path